xgreenx/cv/index.md

 **Rust Core Blockchain Developer** [Supercolony](https://supercolony.net) _(April 2021 - Present)_

 The work is related to evolving the ecosystem and WASM smart contract development.
-Except for that, I worked on several projects for portfolio companies related to ink!, substrate development.
+Except for that, I worked on several projects for portfolio companies related to ink! substrate development.
-- Successfully ported two big projects from Solidity to ink!(30+ contracts) that increased the coverage of the audience.
+- Successfully ported two big projects from Solidity to ink!
+(30+ contracts) that increased the coverage of the audience.
-- Designed and implemented [OpenBrush](https://github.com/Supercolony-net/openbrush-contracts) as a first library(analog of OpenZeppelin) to ease out WASM smart contract development experience in the dotsama community.
+- Designed and implemented [OpenBrush](https://github.com/Supercolony-net/openbrush-contracts) as a first library(analogue of OpenZeppelin) to ease out WASM smart contract development experience in the dotsama community.
 - Implemented functionality for upgradeable contracts on all execution layers.
 - Designed(traits - soon link to the issue, [event](https://github.com/paritytech/ink/pull/1243) refactoring) and implemented([storage](https://github.com/paritytech/ink/issues/1134), [dispatching](https://github.com/paritytech/ink/pull/1017)) major features in the ink! to improve the language syntax and simplify the development.
 - Designed the architecture of substrate-based blockchain with inner yield protocols.